CosmWasm/cosmwasm/contracts/reflect/README.md

 ## CI Support

-We have templates for both github actions and Circle CI in the generated project, so you can get up and running with CI right away.
+We have templates for both GitHub actions and Circle CI in the generated project, so you can get up and running with CI right away.
 One note is that the CI runs all `cargo` commands with `--locked` to ensure it uses the exact same versions as you have locally.
 This also means you must have an up-to-date